Curriculum Overview

 Executive Functioning

 A key skill required during daily activities such as making it to class on time, being organized with classwork, and even social recreational events.
-"EF" is is at the core of CIP’s cutting-edge curriculum.
+"EF" services and supports are integrated into the CIP program as part of our cutting-edge curriculum.

 Levels of Support

-Students with learning differences and autism benefit most from individualized support in the area of social skills, college academics, internship and career development, and life skills.
+Young adults with learning differences and autism transitioning to adulthood benefit most from individualized support in the area of social skills, college academics, internship and career development, and life skills.
 Incoming CIP students are assessed during the admissions process and ongoing throughout the program to determine a Level of Support which provides each student with the appropriate amount and type of supports for success.

 Available Tracks